 It is important to acknowledge that our data can only speak to the factors that drive teacher-union endorsement decisions in the subset of school districts where unions are (1) sufficiently active to make endorsements and (2) where we are able to identify their electoral activity.
 To be clear, there is no doubt that we are missing information for some elections where such endorsements were made.
 For obvious reasons, missing data is generally more of a problem in very small (and especially geographically rural) school districts where local newspapers either do not exist or do not have sufficient reporting capacity to cover interest group endorsements in local elections.
-For these (and other) reasons, it is important to examine the representativeness of our sample of districts before turning to the core analysis.
+For these (and other) reasons, it is important to examine the representatives of our sample of districts before turning to the core analysis.

-Table A3 in the Supplemental Appendix (p.
-A13) presents descriptive statistics that compare the demographic (district-level) characteristics of our sample - cases for which we observe union endorsements - with the remaining districts.
-We also show districtlevel differences on key explanatory variables that will appear in our analysis.
+Table A3 in the Supplemental Appendix presents descriptive statistics that compare the demographic (district-level) characteristics of our sample - cases for which we observe union endorsements - with the remaining districts.
+We also show district-level differences on key explanatory variables that will appear in our analysis.
 The first column shows the characteristics of those school districts for which we do not observe any union endorsement activity (i.e., these districts are not included in any of our subsequent analyses).
 The second column reports the same information for districts where we could identify union endorsements for at one or more election cycles.
 Finally, the last column, focuses on our preferred sample: districts where we observe union electioneering quite regularly (during at least two cycles).

 As expected, our samples are not perfectly representative of California districts on the whole.
 For example, we are much less likely to observe electioneering in small and geographically rural districts (e.g., fewer than 1,000 students).
 Districts in our sample tend to be larger, more Democratic, and more racially diverse.
 Consistent with being larger and more urban, they also employ more staff and pay higher salaries.
 On one hand, these differences surely limit our ability to generalize our findings to very small rural school districts.
-However, the districts that do make it into our analyses - those where unions consistently make endorsements from one election cycle to the next - serve 76 percent of students in California.
+However, the districts that do make it into our analyses - those where unions consistently make endorsements from one election cycle to the next - serve between 77 percent and 88 percent of students in California.
+In other words, the districts we cannot generalize to educate just 1 in 10 of the state's public school students.